gretaivan/gclone-client/README.md

     [] add logo
     [] x in search bar to clear content on click
 [] style the buttons
-[x] format the output of the query
 [] responsive design!
 [] some issues with content width being more uniform [] footer
+[] target
+[] underline h3 header on hoevr
+[] emphasise the keyword in paragraph

 ### Other
 [x] Create review branch
 [x] README file
 [x] Boiler plate of the project
-[x] Create the static data to develop the client side without consuming API requests [ ] Hook the event handlers to send query to the server instead of static data [] use function from server or add the logic to return only 10 results
+[x] Create the static data to develop the client side without consuming API requests [x] Hook the event handlers to send query to the server instead of static data [x] use function from server or add the logic to return only 10 results